top of page

 Plein Air Paintings

-Some of Don's favorite plein air paintings
+Documenting some of Don's favorite plein air painting adventures.

 Cabbage Patch.jpg